TheMilion/adonis5-auditable/README.md

 Using the module:
 Add the following to your model's boot method:

-class MyModel extends AuditModel {
+export default class MyModel extends AuditModel {
 }